Montpellier: After the Reformation

 At the time of the Reformation in the 16th century, many of the inhabitants of Montpellier became Protestants (or Huguenots as they were known in France) and the city became a stronghold of Protestant resistance to the Catholic French crown.
 Montpellier was among the most important of the 66 villes de sûreté ('cities of protection' or 'protected cities') that the Edict of Nantes granted to the Huguenots.
 The city's political institutions and the university were all handed over to the Huguenots.

 Increasing tension with Paris led to King Louis XIII besieging the city in 1622.
-The city surrendered after a two-month siege.
+A truce ended 40 days of bombardment on 12 October 1622, with the Huguenots agreeing to the peace settlement on 18 October.
 Peace terms called for the dismantling of the city's fortifications and the building of the royal Citadel of Montpellier to secure the city for the government.
 The university and consulate were taken over by the Catholic party.
 Even before the Edict of Alès in 1629, Protestant rule was dead and the ville de sûreté was no more.

 Louis XIV made Montpellier capital of Bas Languedoc, and the town started to embellish itself, by building the Promenade du Peyrou, the Esplanade and a large number of houses in the historic centre.